Home > Religion Chapter 10: The Near-Death Experience and Universal Salvation

 ABSTRACT: I explore the near-death experience (NDE) in the context of the theology of Christian Universalism.
 I provide data on various models of Christian theology, and present the model of Restorative Universalism as the one most compatible with reports of afterlife in the NDE.
 I interface quotations from actual NDE accounts with New Testament verses to illustrate these similarities.
 Restorative Universalism includes a judgment (“life review” in NDE terminology), followed by punishment for some but eventual universal salvation for all.
 I present an analysis of New Testament verses supporting the theologies of “Jesus Saves,” Predestination, Good Works, and Universal Salvation, which reveals Salvation by Good Works to be supported by the greatest number of verses, followed by verses advocating Universal Salvation for All.
 Christian Restorative Universalism is based upon these two predominant New Testament teachings and affords the greatest harmony with the NDE.

-KEYWORDS: near-death experience; Universalist; Restorative Universalism; Christianity.
+KEY WORDS: near-death experience; Universalist; Restorative Universalism; Christianity.

 2. Introduction to NDEs and Universal Salvation